 Students are introduced to effective and safe hand tool use in woodcarving and use sculptural approaches common in Northwest Coast Indigenous woodcarving for 2D projects.
 This course is a rare opportunity for diverse students to be immersed in the very complex role of carvers in the expression of Northwest Coast personal, community, and cultural storytelling.

 Priority registration in this course is offered to students admitted to the Diploma in Fine Arts.

-Prerequisite(s): A minimum "C-" grade in FINA 1161 and 1171.
+Prerequisite(s): A minimum "C-" grade in all of the following: three credits of AHIS; FINA 1161 and 1171.